aaslihanyildirim/aaslihanyildirim/README.md

 ## 👋 Hi, I'm Aslıhan
-👩‍🎓I gratuated from Management Information Systems bachelor. freshly.<br/>
+👩‍🎓 I gratuated from Management Information Systems bachelor freshly.<br/>
-🧠I am interested in Deep Learning, Transfer learning, Visual Language Models, Large Language Models and GenAI.<br/>
+🧠 I am interested in Deep Learning, Transfer learning, Visual Language Models, Large Language Models and GenAI.<br/>
-💻I work with Python.
-I develop image processing and deep learning projects using libraries such as Pytorch, Matplotlib, Pandas, Numpy, Opencv.<br/>
+💻 I work with Python and develop deep learning projects using libraries such as Pytorch, Matplotlib, Pandas, Numpy, Opencv.<br/>
-🦾I've developed open-source datasets and models before.
+🦾 I've developed open-source datasets and models before.
 Don't forget to check out my project, GenYOLO-Leaf, which I developed as part of YOLO using the zero-shot evaluation method.<br/>
-📝At the same time, I aim to progress academically and in this context, I transform my projects into academic output to be published in international journals.<br/>
+📝 At the same time, I aim to progress academically and in this context, I transform my projects into academic output to be published in international journals.<br/>

 ## 🌐 Socials: